 Asphalt & Tarmac Driveways

-Resin-bonded is a little different in that the resin is applied to an existing surface, and the aggregates are scattered on top of this existing surface.
-It’s not as durable as resin-bound driveways and it doesn’t allow water to pass through.
+- Resin-bonded driveways is a little different in that the resin is applied to an existing surface, and the aggregates are scattered on top

 Stone Paved Driveways